zhuhfcod/CLIP_Transformer/README.md

 # Text-Image matching and Animal Classfication via CLIP

-In this project, we use CLIP to achieve two tasks: text-image matching and animal classfication
+In this project, we use CLIP to achieve two tasks: text-image matching and animal classification

 ## Contents
 1. CLIP_example.ipynb: Using CLIP to achieve some image and text matching